Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Introduction

-Over recent years, the rapid development of self-supervised contrastive learning has provided an appealing direction to utilize large-scale sparsely annotated data.
-However, the proportion of images containing archaic sites is often relatively low (\textless 7\% in our setting).
-Such unbalanced data distribution is problematic for modern contrastive learning algorithms~\cite{chen2021exploring,grill2020bootstrap}, which might lead to excessive favoring representations for the majority classes.
-By reforming the contrastive learning in a semi-supervised setting, we emphasize the critical role of the precious annotated positive instances in both training and fine-tuning stages.
+In recent years, the rapid development of self-supervised contrastive learning has shown promise towards the task of utilizing large-scale, sparsely annotated data.
+However, the proportion of images containing archaeological settlements is often relatively low (\textless 7\% in our setting).
+Such an unbalanced data distribution is problematic for modern contrastive learning algorithms~\citep{chen2021exploring,grill2020bootstrap}, consequently leading to excessive favoring representations of the majority classes.
+By reforming contrastive learning in a semi-supervised setting, we emphasize the critical role of the sparse but valuable annotated positive instances in both training and fine-tuning stages.

-In this work, we propose a novel self-supervised contrastive learning framework to identify ancient urbanization in the south central Andes.
-As opposed to the existing self-supervised learning approaches that typically model the labeled and unlabeled data separately, we introduce a holistic end-to-end semi-supervised learning framework that utilizes the highly unbalanced nature of the data to form pseudo negative pairs by ranking the similarities between unannotated image patches and annotated anchor images.
-Specifically, pseudo negative images are employed to calculate a supervised contrastive (SupCon) loss~\cite{khosla2020supervised}, which is seamlessly integrated with the contrastive loss~\cite{chen2020simple}.
-To our knowledge, this is the first study of investigating semi-supervised contrastive learning in discovering ancient remains from aerial satellite images.
+In this work, we propose a novel self-supervised contrastive learning framework to identify ancient settlements through relict architectural feature detection in the south-central Andes.
+As opposed to existing self-supervised learning approaches, which typically model labeled and unlabeled data separately, we introduce a holistic, end-to-end semi-supervised learning framework that utilizes the highly unbalanced nature of the data to form pseudo-negative pairs by ranking the similarities between unannotated image patches and annotated anchor images.
+Specifically, pseudo-negative images are employed to calculate a supervised contrastive (SupCon) loss~\citep{khosla2020supervised}, which is seamlessly integrated with the contrastive loss~\citep{chen2020simple}.

-This project surveys an approximately 4000 km$^{2}$ region of the western cordillera of the southern Peruvian Andes.
-Due to the arid environment and limited vegetation coverage of this region, satellites are capable of capturing clear and unobscured images of the ground and archaeological features of interest.
-In addition, ancient structures were primarily constructed from stone, leading to relatively good preservation and therefore high visibility in satellite imagery.
-Nonetheless, the construction materials are comprised nearly entirely of the same materials as the background matrix (local rock and soil), making traditional spectral remote sensing techniques ineffective~\cite{casana_regional-scale_2014}.
-The overview of the study region is shown in Figure \ref{fig:overview}.